Handling and Presenting Harmful Text in NLP Research: Guidelines for Handling and Presenting Harmful Text

-In other areas of academic research, there are well-established practices for reducing the risk and severity of harm.
-People working in a chemistry lab are protected by safety protocols for working with materials that present hazards, such as poisonous gases or radioactive substances.
-Similarly, there should be protocols for reducing the risk of harm to those working with hazardous materials in language.
-This section outlines ways of reducing the risk of harm from NLP data.
-Researchers are encouraged to use these guidelines as they are often best placed to take steps to protect themselves, those represented in the data, and those who consume outputs about the data.
-We present our guidance in chronological order of the contact points which can arise during research and practice.
+In areas of academic research outside of NLP, there are well-established practices for reducing the risk and severity of harm that researchers experience.
+People working in a chemistry lab are protected by safety protocols for working with hazardous materials, such as poisonous gases or radioactive substances.
+Analogously, there should be protocols for reducing the risk of harm from hazardous materials in language.
+This section outlines ways to reduce the risk of harm from text data.
+We present our guidance in chronological order of the contact points that arise during research and practice.